Apprentice Railway Engineer

-ARC Academy is currently recruiting for Railway Engineering Apprentices to join their team in Leicester.
+ARC Academy is currently recruiting for Railway Engineering Apprentices to join their team in Bristol.

 This is a Rail Apprenticeship job opportunity so you will be working towards a Level 2 QCF Diploma in Railway Engineering Track Maintenance.

 You will complete a 3 month induction period covering PTS, TIC and Small Tools.
 You will also gather evidence towards the QCF and Technical Certificate.
 Functional skills will be completed within six months of starting the apprenticeship.
 You will attend monthly workshops after the induction period to progress through the QCF and Technical Certificate.

 You will need to be committed to learning and gaining new knowledge, motivated to develop yourself and progress through the career ladder.
 You must be able to work as part of a team and adhere to health and safety rules of the track.
 You must have the ability to listen to feedback and follow direction.

 Once you have achieved the apprenticeship, you may be required to work shift patterns including weekends.

 The job can be based at various locations on the railway track.

 A minimum of 10 weeks real working experience on the live heritage sites covering all types of activities that you will come across in relation to track maintenance, you will be mentored during this period by a highly experienced supervisor.